herzbube/fuego-on-ios/README.md

 ##### Overview

-The Fuego on iOS project has 3 permanent task branches:
+The Fuego on iOS project has 3 permanen branches:

 * master
 * fuego-on-ios
 * fuego-for-littlego

-The next sections explain the purpose of each of these task branches.
+The next sections explain the purpose of each of these branches.
 There are also a number of branches that correspond to upstream Subversion branches.
 These branches are of no particular interest to the Fuego on iOS project and exist simply to mirror the upstream repository structure.

 ##### master